Aliases for STAT2 Gene

 GeneCards Summary for STAT2 Gene

-STAT2 (Signal Transducer And Activator Of Transcription 2, 113kDa) is a Protein Coding gene.
-Diseases associated with STAT2 include mumps and skin squamous cell carcinoma.
-Among its related pathways are Akt Signaling and ERK Signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and identical protein binding.
+STAT2 (Signal Transducer And Activator Of Transcription 2) is a Protein Coding gene.
+Diseases associated with STAT2 include Mumps and Primary Immunodeficiency Due To Stat2 Deficiency.
+Among its related pathways are NF-kappaB Signaling and GPCR Pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and identical protein binding.
 An important paralog of this gene is STAT1.

 UniProtKB/Swiss-Prot for STAT2 Gene

 Signal transducer and activator of transcription that mediates signaling by type I IFNs (IFN-alpha and IFN-beta).
 Following type I IFN binding to cell surface receptors, Jak kinases (TYK2 and JAK1) are activated, leading to tyrosine phosphorylation of STAT1 and STAT2.
 The phosphorylated STATs dimerize, associate with IRF9/ISGF3G to form a complex termed ISGF3 transcription factor, that enters the nucleus.
 ISGF3 binds to the IFN stimulated response element (ISRE) to activate the transcription of interferon stimulated genes, which drive the cell in an antiviral state (PubMed:9020188, PubMed:23391734).
 Acts as a regulator of mitochondrial fission by modulating the phosphorylation of DNM1L at Ser-616 and Ser-637 which activate and inactivate the GTPase activity of DNM1L respectively (PubMed:26122121).